hieifyd/portfolio/FinalProject2.md

 The contents about EV’s popularity and population provide little help in decision making process.
 Also, the geo distribution of EV in the Washington State is not relevant either.

-What a potential buyer really cares are those concerns.
+What potential buyers really cares are those concerns.
 Price is the biggest concern of a potential buyer.
 Meanwhile, I would like to know if there is any way to address price issue, like providing financing?

 The chart of electric range can relieve my concerns on range anxiety.